UCSBCarpentry/2023-06-22-ncds-git/_episodes/16-git-conflict.md

 Automatic merge failed; fix conflicts and then commit the result.
 ~~~
 {: .output}

+> ## Configuring how Git reconcile divergent branches
+> When you run `git pull` on a diverged branch for the first time, you may see
+> an error message like this:
+> ~~~
+> $ git pull origin main
+> ~~~
+> {: .language-bash}
+>
+> ~~~
+> hint: You have divergent branches and need to specify how to reconcile them.
+> hint: You can do so by running one of the following commands sometime before
+> hint: your next pull:
+> hint:
+> hint:   git config pull.rebase false  # merge
+> hint:   git config pull.rebase true   # rebase
+> hint:   git config pull.ff only       # fast-forward only
+> hint:
+> hint: You can replace "git config" with "git config --global" to set a default
+> hint: preference for all repositories.
+You can also pass --rebase, --no-rebase,
+> hint: or --ff-only on the command line to override the configured default per
+> hint: invocation.
+> fatal: Need to specify how to reconcile divergent branches.
+> ~~~
+> For this lesson, we'll use the historical defauly option: `pull.rebase false`.
+> ~~~
+> $ git config pull.rebase false
+> ~~~
+> {: .language-bash}
+{: .callout}

 The `git pull` command updates the local repository to include those changes
 already included in the remote repository.
 After the changes from remote branch